Epersonf/functions-framework-deployer/README.md

 The `function_info.json` file supports variables, like the reserved word ${stage}, that will be replaced by the value of the stage passed in the command line.
 For example, if you pass `--stage=hml` in the command line, the value of the project will be replaced by the value of the project in the `hml` object.

+If you add ${stage} in the `name` field, for example '${stage}-my-first-function', the name of the Cloud Run service will be 'hml-my-first-function'.

 ## Environment variables

 There are some environment variables that are deployed to the Cloud Run service.
 These variables are: